 15. Heaven’s Garden (2011)

 Far from the busy streets of the city-dwelling life, we have a television drama that embraces the traditional values in a rural scenario on the lap of nature.
 ‘Heaven’s Garden’ is a show about family, broken relationships and the power of forgiveness.
 With great performances and beautiful visuals, ‘Heaven’s Garden’ is a holistic family television show comprising both tears and laughs, where emotions and ethics are put above the fast-moving conflicts that dramas usually offer.
-After having married without her parents’ consent, a woman’s relationship to her family is broken.
-Years later, her husband is sent to prison which leaves her with only one option: take her two daughters with her and return to her father’s home, asking for forgiveness.
+After having married without her parents’ consent, a woman’s relationship with her family is broken.
+Years later, her husband is sent to prison, which leaves her with only one option: take her two daughters with her and return to her father’s home, asking for forgiveness.
 Jung Jae’s dilemma is not only relatable, but it is also extremely melancholic, thus leading us to root for her and her two daughters, including a stepdaughter.